 These next 10 fire pits made from cast iron are mostly listed in order from least expensive to most expensive.
 Read the reviews to hear how those who have tested the products have found them.

 Many of these already come with spark screens, but if you like one that doesn’t, check out our best fire pit spark screen round-up.

 Cast iron fire bowls are great because they’re so simple, and this one from Amagabeli delivers.

 It has sturdy legs to lift the pit off of the ground, and two handles so you can move it around your yard.

 The bowl itself has a 30-inch diameter that gives plenty of room for a nice fire.
 It comes pre-treated with heat-resistant paint to ensure it lasts for a long time and looks good all the while.

-- 30-inch diameter ensure the bowl holds a large fire
+- 30-inch diameter ensures the bowl holds a large fire

 - Handles let you move the pit without a struggle

 - Easy to assemble by adding three legs